ONSdigital/sdg_data_updates/3-9-1/README.md

 1) In folder 3-9-1 create a new folder called “Input”.
 2) Go to [Fingertips API Source Link] https://fingertips.phe.org.uk/api#!/Data/Data_GetDataFileForOneIndicator
 3) In “indicator id” select 30101.
 4) Click “Download indicator-data.csv”.
 5) Save this file in the “Input” folder.
+Rename as old method.
 6) Back on [Fingertips API Source Link]  https://fingertips.phe.org.uk/api#!/Data/Data_GetDataFileForOneIndicator in “indicator id” select 93861.
 7) Click “Download indicator-data.csv”.
-8) Save this file in the “Input” folder as well.
+8) Save this file in the “Input” folder as well. rename as new method.

 1) Open RStudio.